Limantour Beach, West Marin, CA

 As my approach to therapy and counseling is non-authoritarian and client-led, you take the lead on what you want to work on, at your own pace.
 In both my private and agency experience, I've received positive feedback from clients who seek help with various difficulties and challenges in living.
 Typically, they report that they feel respected, safe, heard, and understood; that the work we do together has led to successful outcomes.
 In my opinion, the psychotherapeutic relationship should consist of an equal power dynamic, and it must be compatible to each client so that effective work takes place in and outside of the office.
 You are the final authority on your life choices and goals, not the therapist or anyone else.

-I believe that recovery and change are individual processes that can involve the following: gaining insight; having healthier outcomes from what one experienced in the past or corrective relational experience; understanding "normal" reactions to trauma, loss, and stressors and learning how to work with them; finding solutions to challenging situations.
-It also often involves learning more effective communication skills; recognizing one's limits and setting boundaries; appreciating one's strengths and one's vulnerabilities; connecting on a deeper level with oneself and those close; knowing one's personal rights, having compassion for self as well as others.
+I believe that recovery and change are individual processes that can involve learning how to work with stressors and triggers, reevaluating relationships and finding solutions to challenging situations.
+It also often involves learning more effective communication skills; recognizing one's limits and setting boundaries; appreciating one's strengths and one's vulnerabilities; knowing one's personal rights; prioritizing self-care.
 These changes can occur within a trusted psychotherapeutic relationship (individual or in group) and in other life experiences.

-Recovery is also a process of integrating the past with one's current life and disconfirming inaccurate, self-limiting beliefs that are deeply-held, and experienced on cognitive, emotional and somatic levels.
-Change involves identifying and changing patterns of behavior that may have worked in the past, but are no longer effective.
+Recovery is also a process of finding peace within and awareness of one's body, identifying and changing patterns of behavior that may have worked in the past, but are no longer effective.
 Recovery is also understood as a process of integrating traumatic experience and loss into a coherent narrative.
-In addition, recovery involves the brain's neural systems and the individual's influence in systems, from the individual to families, social relationships, schools, and communities.

 People seek out professional help for many reasons, including: